Maple syrup is one of Canada’s most iconic sweet treats, loved for its unique flavour and natural origin. However,...

 Sculpture Gardens in Canada: Outdoor Art

-In the heart of a sculpture garden, you can see, among other things, huge boots made of steel rods and filled with huge stones made by the artist David Moore.
+In the heart of a sculpture garden, you can see, among other things, huge boots made of steel rods and filled with huge pebbles made by artist David Moore.
 You can also admire a set of concrete columns built by Robert Roussil in homage to René Lévesque.
-Or “Lunch on the Grass”, a playful sculpture created by Dominique Rolland composed of a plate with bread and cheese, a bottle, a cork, a woman's shoe, but no guest.
+Or “Le déjeuner sur l'herbe,” a playful sculpture made by Dominique Rolland composed of a plate with bread and cheese, a bottle, a cork, a woman's shoe, but no guests.

-Over the years, the René-Lévesque park collection has grown more and more.
-This enrichment took place in particular during a series of symposia organized at the end of the 1980s, as well as international outdoor sculpture fairs at the beginning of the 1990s.
+Over the years, the René-Lévesque Park collection has grown increasingly rich.
+This enrichment took place in particular during a series of symposiums organized in the late 1980s, as well as international outdoor sculpture exhibitions in the early 1990s.
 A large majority of the sculptures therefore date from this period.

 Outdoor art in Mount Royal Park

-THE sculptures of Mount Royal Park have been there for so many years that it is now difficult to see them.
-This is due to the fact that these sculptures are rarely highlighted: there is no sign to explain the presence of these monuments on Mount Royal, between Maison Smith and Beaver Lake.
-Likewise, we deplore the presence of an individual plaque which makes it possible to identify the work or the artist, or even the date of creation.
+THE sculptures of Mount Royal Park have been there for so many years that it is difficult to see them today.
+This is due to the fact that these sculptures are rarely highlighted: there is no sign to explain the presence of these monuments on Mount Royal, between the Smith House and Beaver Lake.
+Similarly, we deplore the presence of an individual plaque that identifies the work or the artist, or the date of creation.
 So many things that make these sculptures almost uninteresting to the public today.

 Over time, several works in the park have become more integrated into the landscape.
-This is particularly the case of the work “Le carrousel sauvage” by the French artist Louis Emmanuel Chavignier.
+This is particularly the case with the work "Le carrousel sauvage" by the French artist Louis Emmanuel Chavignier.

-Other works of art have also taken place around the museum buildings, including a 1/6 model of Calder's monumental sculpture, on Sherbrooke Street.
-This model, called “The Man”, is located on Saint-Hélène Island.
+Other works of art have also been placed around the museum buildings, including a 1/6 scale model of Calder's monumental sculpture on Sherbrooke Street.
+This model, called "The Man," is located on Île Saint-Hélène.

-Children would be fascinated by “Fanny Fanny”, a gigantic bronze ostrich wearing roller skates.
-This ostrich was created by Marseille artist César Baldaccini.
-There are also two other sculptures which represent the elegance of the region quite well: the "Buspar Column", created by the Nova Scotian sculptor Colleen Wolstenholme, and the "Split Column", created by David Nash from a roasted oak.
+Children would be fascinated by "Fanny Fanny," a gigantic bronze ostrich on roller skates.
+This ostrich was made by Marseille artist César Baldaccini.
+There are also two other sculptures that represent the elegance of the region quite well: the "Buspar Column," made by Nova Scotian sculptor Colleen Wolstenholme, and the "Split Column," made by David Nash from a torrefied oak tree.

 Outdoor Art in the Twilight Garden

-The place that best represents Mile End is the Twilight Garden, a tiny field of sculptures set up by local artist Glen LeMesurier.
-Originally from Gaspésie, LeMesurier settled in Mile-End around forty years ago.
-He then began to install, without much haste, his assemblies of recycled metal parts on a vacant lot at the corner of Van Horne Avenue and Saint-Urbain Street.
+The Twilight Garden is the place that best represents Mile End, a tiny sculpture field set up by local artist Glen LeMesurier.
+Originally from Gaspésie, LeMesurier moved to Mile End about forty years ago.
+He began installing, without much haste, his assemblages of recycled metal pieces on a vacant lot at the corner of Van Horne Avenue and Saint-Urbain Street.

-LeMesurier worked mainly at night, which inspired the name “Garden of Twilight”.
-The borough therefore ended up regularizing the sculptor's practice and formalized the small LeMesurier park.
+LeMesurier worked mostly at night, which inspired the name "Twilight Garden."
+The borough eventually regularized the sculptor's practice and made LeMesurier's small park official.

-Currently, the park has around fifty sculptures mixing creativity and humor.
+Currently, the park has about fifty sculptures that blend creativity and humor.
 The garden is filled with a wide selection of playful art.
-Glen LeMesurier originally began installing sculptures on a tiny patch of land at the other end of the Canadian Pacific Railway.
-There are now more than twenty of them that can be admired by cyclists and hikers.
+Glen LeMesurier originally started installing sculptures on a tiny piece of land at the other end of the Canadian Pacific Railway tracks.
+There are now more than twenty of them available for cyclists and hikers to admire.

-This area is easily accessible from the Jardin du Crépuscule by taking the cycle path or the sidewalk which leads to the viaduct at rue Saint-Urbain.
+This area is easily accessible from the Jardin du Crépuscule by taking the cycle path or the sidewalk which leads to the viaduct at the level of rue Saint-Urbain.

-Glen LeMesurier continues to provide the neighborhood with playful sculptures.
-According to him, when he sees a house whose architecture intrigues him, he knocks on the door and offers the occupants the installation of a sculpture on the land.
+Glen LeMesurier continues to provide the neighbourhood with playful sculptures.
+According to him, when he sees a house whose architecture intrigues him, he knocks on the door and offers the occupants the installation of a sculpture on the lot.
 To admire these works, head to the streets of Mile-End.

-Outdoor Art in the Great Sculpture Gardens of the West
+Outdoor Art in the West's Great Sculpture Gardens

-The most impressive outdoor collection in Montreal is undoubtedly located in Lachine, spread between the local museum, René-Lévesque Park, and the riverfront.
-Nearly 50 works await visitors there, in a splendid environment.
-Pedestrians will particularly appreciate the sculptures surrounding the Lachine Museum, as well as the walk on the peninsula of the magnificent René-Lévesque Park.
+Montreal's most impressive outdoor collection is undoubtedly in Lachine, spread between the local museum, René-Lévesque Park, and the riverfront.
+Nearly 50 works await visitors in a splendid setting.
+Pedestrians will particularly enjoy the sculptures surrounding the Lachine Museum, as well as the promenade on the peninsula of the magnificent René-Lévesque Park.

-To discover the collection along the river, between the Museum and the Dorval border, the bike tour is more appropriate, since the dozen works are further away from each other.
+To discover the collection along the river, between the Museum and the Dorval border, a bike tour is more appropriate, since the dozen works are further apart from each other.
 This includes, among others, the work illustrated in this text and the one below.
-For those interested, there are many blogs on the Internet where one can find a one-day itinerary that takes in almost the entire collection.
+For those interested, there are many blogs on the Internet where you can find a one-day itinerary that passes through almost the entire collection.

-The Sculpture Garden at the Douglas Institute, in Verdun, is the work of Edward Cohen, a former nurse there and passionate about the arts.
-He convinced many artists to bequeath one or two works in order to create a peaceful garden for the sick, which resulted in around twenty donations.
+The Douglas Institute Sculpture Garden in Verdun is the work of Edward Cohen, a former local nurse with a passion for the arts.
+He convinced many artists to donate one or two works to create a peaceful garden for the sick, which resulted in about twenty donations.
 Since 2011, no works have been added.
-It seems that the Institute needs a new representative.
-In any case, the Garden is still very pleasant, in addition to being very close to the shore.
+It seems that the Institute could use a new representative.
+In any case, the Garden is still very pleasant, in addition to being very close to the river.

 icon